hamzatamry/SIG_E-NoteRenseignement/README.md

 		4. Then we type this next command to activate the virtual environement nameOfvirtualEnvironement\Scripts\activate
-		5. We type this command to install django on our virtual environement pip3 install Django
+		5. We type this command to install django on our virtual environement pip install Django
 		6. To create a Django project we type this command: django-admin startproject projectName .

 		    Notice: new folder created with some bunch of python files a manage.py file is created
 		7.a.
 To run the Django server we type this command: python manage.py runserver